 Skip the nap

-You want to know the #1 one to completely derail any chance you have of falling asleep at a normal time at night?
+You want to know the #1 way to completely derail any chance you have of falling asleep at a normal time at night?
 Napping on the sofa for two hours after you get home from work.
 I learned that lesson the hard way…almost every single day.

 When I stopped napping, I had a much easier time falling asleep at night.
 A short nap is ok, especially if you stayed up too late the night before, but don’t let it get out of hand!